akhekade/Proposals/README.md

 ## Contributing
 - Fork the repository by clicking "Fork" in the top right.
 - Add your Proposals to your fork of the repository.
-There is a template Proposals below.
+There is a template for Proposal below.
 - Submit a Pull Request to XinFin's Proposals Repository.

 If your Proposals requires images, the image files should be included in a subdirectory of the assets folder for that Proposal as follow: assets/Proposals-X (for Proposals X).
 When linking to an image in the Proposals, use relative links such as ../assets/Proposals/image.png.